-Six of the most dramatic slip-ups from title-chasers: Arsenal, Man Utd, Chelsea
+The 6 most dramatic slip-ups from title-chasers: Liverpool, Man Utd…

-As we approach crunch time in the title race, we often get the growing feeling that even the most infallible challengers will slip up at least once.
+As we approach crunch time in the title race, we often get a growing feeling that even the most infallible challengers will slip up at least once.

 A team can be on a long unbeaten run which looks like never ending, only to slip up against the most unlikely opposition, or they can permanently look on the verge of collapse, just needing someone, somewhere to push them over the edge of the cliff.